ULA Ohm 2.0 – Review

 The ULA Ohm 2.0 frame consists of a “U” shaped carbon hoop.
 The hoop is inside the backpack and runs under a nylon sheath at the top of the pack, with the ends resting in two small nylon pouches at the backpack’s bottom.
 I like this frame system because it flexes as I hike and climb, making the backpack a comfortable fit.
-The hoop is relatively easy to remove if you want a frameless pack.
+In addition, the hoop is relatively easy to remove if I want a frameless pack.

-If you would like more insulation or cushion, you can use a foam sleeping pad folded up, or roll the pad up in the pack and place your gear inside the rolled pad.
+If you want more insulation or cushion, you can use a foam sleeping pad folded up or roll the pad up in the pack and place your gear inside the rolled pad.
 You can also deflate your inflatable pad and fold it up for additional back cushioning.

 Shoulder Straps & Hipbelt

 You can get either J or S-shaped straps with the backpack.
 I use the S-shaped straps and find they fit my body shape, mainly if, like me, your shoulders are squared and a little more narrow.